Let me show you how to make the BEST dairy-free potato leek soup! It turns out super creamy and silky smooth, yet it's healthy and easy to make!

 - 6-8 cups vegetable broth or water

-- To a large soup pot, heat the olive oil or butter over medium heat.
+- To a large soup pot or a Dutch oven, heat the olive oil or butter over medium heat.
 Add the leeks and cook for 5 minutes, lowering the heat if necessary, to prevent burning.
 Then add the garlic and cook for 5 more minutes, stirring occasionally, until the leeks are lightly golden and the garlic releases its flavor.

 - Add the potatoes, white beans, bay leaves, thyme strings, salt, black pepper, and vegetable broth.
 Stir and bring to a boil.
 Simmer over medium-low heat for 15-20 minutes with a lid on, until the potatoes are very soft.